chasewnelson/trevolver/README.md

 ## <a name="troubleshooting"></a>Troubleshooting

 If you have questions about **Trevolver**, please click on the <a target="_blank" href="https://github.com/chasewnelson/trevolver/issues">Issues</a> tab at the top of this page and begin a new thread, so that others might benefit from the discussion.

-* **Simulating a single sequence.** It is entirely possible to simulate the evolution of a single sequence.
-Simply provide a tree with only one taxon and branch length.
-For example, to simulate the evolution of a single sequence named "my_creature" for 1 million generations, the tree file would contain, simply, `(my_creature:1000000);`.
-Provide a scaling factor (`--branch_unit`) of 1, and you're good to go: see [EXAMPLE 5](#example-5).
+Common questions will be addressed in this section.

 ## <a name="acknowledgments"></a>Acknowledgments
 **Trevolver** was written with support from a Gerstner Scholars Fellowship from the Gerstner Family Foundation at the American Museum of Natural History to C.W.N.
 (2016-2019), and is maintained with support from the same.
 The logo image was designed by Mitch Lin (2019); copyright-free DNA helix obtained from Pixabay.
 Thanks to Reed A. Cartwright, Michael Dean, Dan Graur, Ming-Hsueh Lin, Lisa Mirabello, Sergios Orestis-Kolokotronis, Michael Tessler, and Meredith Yeager for discussion.